WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 ## Editing in Obsidian
 To edit the files in this repository in Obsidian, clone the repo to your computer[^1] then open the folder as a vault in Obsidian.

+The settings in Obsidian are not synchronized with GitHub, so it's important to ensure the following is enabled:

 Once the vault is open, I recommend the following changes:
 1. Files and Links
 	1. **Automatically update internal links**: Toggled on